IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   Get Authorization Token: In this case, the Authorization Client actor interacts with an Authorization Server to obtain a token that indicates HTTP RESTful transactions for a particular kind of service and device are authorized by the user.
 This may include interactions with the user for authentication purposes.

+-   Token Introspection: This transaction to be used with Token Introspection Option Option.
+In this case, the Authorization Client actor receives an opaque token from the Authorization Server, and may interact with an Authorization Server to obtain the details of that opaque token.

 -   An Authorization Client SHOULD query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports IUA.
 The element [**CapabilityStatement.rest.security.**](http://hl7.org/fhir/R4/capabilitystatement.html) will be populated with the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".

 #### 34.1.1.2 Authorization Server

 The Authorization Server provides access tokens to requesting clients.
 In IUA, the Authorization Server uses an authenticated user identity, the requested HTTP RESTful service URL, and other information to determine whether HTTP RESTful transactions are authorized.
 If authorized, the Authorization Server provides an access token which authorizes the client to retrieve data and documents from the Resource Server.

+The Authorization Server will return a JWT token normally, but when Token Introspection option is used the token will be opaque.
+When Token Introspection option is used the Authorization Server SHALL provide the ITI-102 Token Introspection transaction service.

 #### 34.1.1.3 Resource Server

 The Resource Server provides services to access protected resources that need authorization.
 In IUA the Resource Server accepts a HTTP RESTful transaction request with an incorporated access token.
 It evaluates the access token to verify that the Authorization Server has authorized the transaction.
 The Resource Server must enforce this authorization and may perform additional authorization decisions that are specific to the requested service.
 The Resource Server may then allow the transaction to proceed, subject to access control constraints that may also be in place.

+The Resource Server declaring the Token Introspection option SHALL have the ability to process JWT tokens and opaque tokens.
+When an opaque token is provided in the Incorporate Authorization Token transaction, the Resource Server can use the Token Introspection transaction to obtain the details of that opaque token from the Authorization Server.

 Notes: